Welcoming our New Director oF Education

 COMMITTED TO EDUCATION

 In 1986, Chanticleer began a formal education program (called Singing in the Schools).
-Today, Chanticleer's 12 singers, Music Director, Education Director Ben Johns, and special guest artists bring the beauty, joy, and discipline of choral music to students of grades 5-12, as well as adults of college age and beyond across the country.
+Today, Chanticleer's 12 singers, Music Director, Education Director Chad Runyon, and special guest artists bring the beauty, joy, and discipline of choral music to students of grades 5-12, as well as adults of college age and beyond across the country.

 Chanticleer takes a multi-tiered approach to education outreach, serving as a means of discovery for students new to singing (or to formal music instruction in general) and as a valuable source of expert training for more advanced singers, both youth and adult.
 Across all levels of musical familiarity and expertise, participants in our programs also gain formative insight into the nature of a career in the arts through their close interaction with professional musicians.